 Aquatic Biological Resources

 Introduction

-This chapter describes the environmental setting and environmental impact area for fish and aquatic resources in the Project area, methods of analysis, analysis of impacts that could result from construction, operation, and maintenance of the project, and provides mitigation measures to reduce the effects of any potentially significant impacts.
-The environmental impact area for aquatic biological resources is based on the area that could be affected by the project.
-This includes the following areas:
+This chapter describes the environmental setting and environmental impact area for aquatic biological resources, methods of analysis, and analysis of impacts that could result from construction, operation, and maintenance of the Project.
+Aquatic biological resources discussed in this chapter are state and federally-listed species and their critical habitats, as well as other special-status species and species of management concern and their aquatic habitats.
+The study area for aquatic biological resources is based on the area that could be affected by the Project and includes the following areas (Figure 11-1):

-Sacramento River from Keswick Dam to the Legal Sacramento–San Joaquin River Delta (Delta)
+Sacramento River from Keswick Dam to the Sacramento-San Joaquin River Delta (Delta)

 Lower American River from Nimbus Dam to its confluence with the Sacramento River